 - appreciation of the benefits of student life in Manchester.

 There is no standard offer.
-The basis of the offer made will be a combination of performance at interview, information on the UCAS form and your predicted academic performance (where applicable).
+The basis of the offer made will be a combination of information on the UCAS form, your predicted academic performance and your performance at interview (where applicable).